mahruf044/API-Testing-With-Postman/README.md

 4.Report folder in which Report is generated in HTML format with the help of Newman.

-## Download and  observe to view the overall project's findings and download collection and environment file to run these in Postman
+## Download and observe the report to view the overall project's findings.
+You can also download collection and environment file and run these in Postman app by following the documentation's instructions.